-Your first step as a Provisionally Licensed Worker is to attend the next upcoming module.
-Modules are held 3x a year and participation in all modules is required to complete your first year of Pathways.
+Your first step as a Provisionally Licensed Worker is to attend the next module offered and complete the corresponding assignments for each module.
+Modules are held 3x a year and you are required to submit all assignments in order to complete your first year of Pathways.
 If you are working towards Ordination/Consecration, years two and three will follow.

-For more detailed information about required readings and assignments, please visit: metrocma.org/pathways
+For more detailed information about required readings and assignments, please visit: metrocma.org/next-steps/